Auto Accident Injury in New Jersey

 File a Police Report

-Drivers who are involved in an auto accident that results in property damage in excess of $500 or leads to injury or death must complete and return an official accident report within 10 days of the accident.
+If an auto accident involves property damage exceeding $500 or results in injury or death, drivers are required to complete and submit an official accident report within 10 days of the incident.

 If your accident is not investigated by the police, you can obtain a Self-Reporting Crash Form.
 Reports are to be submitted to the New Jersey Department of Transportation.
 Failure to comply results in a hefty penalty, as you lose both your registration and license privileges.